 Suggested information: What type of contractor are you?
 How many employees do you have?
 Do you build federal projects?
 Where do you build federal projects?
 Have you ever built a project for the USACE?
 Was it without a PLA?
 Share a bad experience on a PLA project in New Jersey or in the surrounding area.
 Do you employ veterans or have a connection to the USACE? etc.]

-[Insert Company Name] is opposed to government-mandated PLAs because these agreements typically restrict competition, increase costs, create delays, discriminate against nonunion employees and place nonunion general contractors and subcontractors at a significant competitive disadvantage.
+[Insert Company Name] is opposed to government-mandated PLAs because these agreements typically restrict competition, increase costs, cause delays, discriminate against nonunion employees, and place nonunion general contractors and subcontractors at a significant competitive disadvantage.
 Typical government-mandated PLAs are nothing more than anti-competitive schemes that end open and fair bidding on taxpayer-funded projects.

-The following are answers to the questions posed by the USACE in the sources sought notice W912BU-13-PLA-BEACHREHAB
+Following are answers to the questions posed by the USACE in the sources sought notice W912BU-13-PLA-BEACHREHAB

 a).
 Should a PLA be executed on the above described Beachfill Initial Construction project from Manasquan Inlet to Barnegat Inlet, Ocean County, New Jersey?
 What benefits do you believe a PLA could achieve?
 What other factors should the Corps consider before deciding to include PLA provisions for the Beachfill project?